xlilyliao1/CIS-9650-Group-1-Project/README.md

 **Exploratory Analysis:**

 We to understand our dependent variable, Quality so we calculated look at min, max and average.
 Then we also wanted to see the distribution of our data.
 We created a histogram to visualize where most of our data.
 Now that we looked at our dependent variable, let's look at our independent variables in relataion to Quantitiy.
-To do so, we will look at each physiochemical properties quartile ranges for each quality score.
+To do so, we will look at each physiochemical properties quartile ranges for each quality score.  <br />

-**Linear Regression Analysis:**
+**Linear Regression Analysis:**<br />

-**Findings:**
+**Findings:**<br />
 The graph shows the most of the wine quality concentrates betwene 5 and 6.
 High quality wine has high level of alcohol, citric acid, and sulphates; low level of density and pH.